Profile information

 Some great conversation about traveling, the occasional glass of wine, and an introduction to the people and activities of Quimperle (there's a lot going on here).
 Rick is very active with a local cultural/language exchange group and you'd be welcome to come to one of the group outings or one of the French lessons every Wednesday or Saturday - all levels are welcome.

 What we found works for meals is that we all have breakfast together, then we're all on our own for lunch, then get together for a dinner, Sometime we'll cook dinner, sometimes you might cook, and sometimes we'll cook together.
-There are two great weekly farmers markets in town, always stocked with fresh ingredients.
+There are two great weekly farmers markets in town, always stocked with fresh organic ingredients.

 What would your accommodations be?